Jahia/widen-asset-picker/doc/en/picker.md

 #### Data flow
 1. The user click the GWT form field *Media Content*.
 2. The iframe with the *nt:base* node view is loaded.
 3. The React application is launched by the view.
-Depending on the configuration (lazy loading is possible), the application requests the last updated content to Widen.
+Depending on the configuration (lazy-loading is possible), the application requests the last updated contents to Widen.

-    The picker uses the Widen API :
+    > The picker uses the Widen API :
     [Assets - List by search query][widenAPI:AssetByQuery].
 4. The React application displays the assets returned by the API.
-5. The user selects a Widen asset.
+5. The contributor selects a Widen asset.

 ### Javascript Interface
 The javascript interface is the bridge between the content form, and the picker to exchange data.